 One of those most difficult things for a VC to do is to pull out of a seemingly attractive investment.
 What’s even worse though is pursuing an investment longer than you should have, only finding out later it was all a waste of time.
 But the worst thing of all is missing out on a great investment.

 And that’s where this article comes in – we want to arm you with a set of questions you can (and probably should) ask ahead of every investment opportunity.
-They'll allow you to start discarding those investments that won’t work, and diving deeper into those that might pay off spectacularly.
+They'll allow you to start discarding those investments that won’t work and diving deeper into those that might pay off spectacularly.

 It doesn’t mean you can avoid proper legal and financial due diligence – you can’t.
-An effective VC valuation method means investing armed with the facts, and having those facts independently verified.
+An effective VC valuation method means investing armed with the facts and having those facts independently verified.
 It’s easy to be temporarily blinded by great narratives and sales pitches, but a thorough due diligence process will remove any smokes and mirrors.

-Due diligence involves detailed checklists, lawyers, accountants, industry experts, financial projections and much, much more.
+The due diligence involves detailed checklists, lawyers, accountants, industry experts, financial projections and much, much more.
 It also typically comes a little later down the road than the initial questions a VC needs to ask themselves before considering an opportunity.

 So, before you take that first step, here are some questions you can ask yourself before deciding on pursuing a deal.